nkil1/cse15l-lab-reports/Week-1-Lab-Report_1.md

 # Week 1 Lab Report
-Welcome to my week 1 lab report!
+Welcome to my Week 1 lab report!
 This page is a comprehensive tutorial that will walk you through the steps needed to log you into your course-specific **ieng6** account.
 <br />
 <br />